Web Push & Subscription Lifecycle: Engineering Reference

 1. Web Push Protocol Stack & Architecture

 The browser receives the payload in the background via a registered service worker.
 The worker decrypts the message and triggers the Notification API.
 This decoupled pipeline ensures delivery even when your web application is closed or inactive.
+For a version-by-version capability map of which engines support which features, consult the browser compatibility reference before committing to any payload shape.

 2. Service Worker Registration & Lifecycle Management